poornima76/LLM_API/README.md

 In this way I have created an API that extracts meaningful attributes from a HTML block of an e-commerce website using an open source large langauge model Llama 3:8b which returns the relevant and meaningful information (product name, description and price) from the page in JSON format.

+Here we fed the prompt to the llama3 model to find the product name, description and the price from the provided HTML content in a JSON format.
+It uses this prompt to output meaningful and relevant information in the JSON format.

 For another example, let us do the same steps to get: